 Homemade weapons the Bosnians used against the superior firepower of their oppressors.

-A portion of the tunnel with tracks for various carts used to transport supplies.
+A portion of the tunnel with tracks for various carts was used to transport supplies.

 One of those carts with ammunition boxes and other supplies.
 In the front is a stretcher.

 An example of one of the many types of land mines used against the people of Sarajevo.
-They are people still dying, and it will take years until all of them are cleared.
+There are people still dying, and it will take years until all of them are cleared.

 Sure enough, it started up at about 6 pm.
-The next thing they realized was an artillery explosive crashing through their window and landing on the sofa.
+The next thing they realized was an artillery explosive crashing through their window and landing on the sofa next to Grandma.
 Thankfully the cushions stopped it from exploding.
 They called the police who removed the unexploded bomb, and they were able to proceed with their party.